bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-We\'re going to add **cards** dynamically using JavaScript, but we want to know what they\'re going to look like.
-The best way to do this is to add one manually, add a card that would get added by JavaScript with all the correct HTML, style that so we know that what it\'s supposed to look like, and then remove that card.
-That\'s what we\'ll do next.
+We&apos;re going to add **cards** dynamically using JavaScript, but we want to know what they&apos;re going to look like.
+The best way to do this is to add one manually, add a card that would get added by JavaScript with all the correct HTML, style that so we know that what it&apos;s supposed to look like, and then remove that card.
+That&apos;s what we&apos;ll do next.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 682.
 (3xx) ~~~~~~~~~~~~-->
 <p align="center" width="100%">